gumaerc-testorg/hst.582j-spring-2007/content/pages/related-resources/sp_resources.md

 {{< resource uuid="5b483057-b0cc-4b6c-87e2-2114ce145d71" >}}

 Magnitude and phase of the FFT in a J-DSP Editor.
-(Courtesy of Prof. Andreas Spanias and [J-DSP](http://jdsp.asu.edu/).
+(Courtesy of Prof. Andreas Spanias and {{% resource_link "d969021b-306c-4a68-9303-971aa6c087fe" "J-DSP" %}}.
 Used with permission.)